SEO for Podcasts: How to Make Your Podcast Rank

 7. Ask listeners for reviews

 Another way to show search engines that your podcast is authoritative and worthy of a high ranking is through reviews.
-Encourage your listeners to leave a review if they enjoyed your podcast -- make the process as simple as possible for them so they don't get put off.
+Encourage your listeners to leave a review if they enjoyed your podcast, and make the process as simple as possible for them so they don't get put off.
 Reviews will also attract new listeners, helping to grow your podcast audience.

 8. Invite experts on to your podcast